 Photo: Volunteers begin to arrive at the start of the iris counting and mapping event on April 6, 2022.

-"We're really looking forward to seeing if the map that is created by the staff of the US Park Service showing the iris locations sheds some light on which homes the irises may have originated from.
-The plan is to overlay the map onto aerial photos they have of the community before the homes were torn down", Salathe says.
+"We're looking forward to seeing if the map being created by the US Park Service staff showing the iris locations sheds some light on which homes the irises may have originated from.
+The plan is to overlay the map onto aerial photos of the community before the homes were torn down", Salathe says.

-"I never, ever though my iris hobby would have a forensic archaeology aspect to it!", Salathe sums up.
+"I never thought my iris hobby would have a forensic archaeology aspect!"
+Salathe sums up.

 Photo: One of the aerial photos that the US Park Service archives of the community of Fazendeville before it was torn down in the early 1960's.